mcreola/take-home-assignment-v2/README.md

 The `Support Tool GUI` is not connected to the `Mail Delivery Agent` directly.

-The `Pricing Service` and its dedicated `Pricing Store` decouples from user related service and storage (reasons see above).
+The `Pricing Service` and its dedicated `Pricing Store` decouples user related service and storage (reasons see above).

 #### Dislikes

 The same dislikes from above regarding missing asynchronous communication to the `Billing Service`, its legacy `SOAP` connection, the missing `Billing Storage` and `Billing GUI`.
-Thus, the `Billing Service` needs a connection to the `User Service` because there is the relevant data for billing.
+Thus, the `Billing Service` needs a connection to the `User Service` in order to access the relevant data directly.

 The `User Config GUI` must communicate to the service it belongs: `User Service`.
 The hop through the `Platform Service` to the `User Service` implies that the `Platform Service` concerns too much about user specific data and flows.
-The `User Service` provides CRUD on user specific data and configuration therefore the `User Config GUI` must communicate to it directly.
+The `User Service` provides CRUD on user specific data and configuration, and therefore the `User Config GUI` must connect to it directly.

-The `Pricing Service` must not connect directly to the `User Store`.
+The `Pricing Service` must not connect to the `User Store`.
 CRUD operations on the `User Store` are done in the `User Service`, therefore a connection between these two services must be implemented in order to remove the connection between the `User Store` and the `Pricing Service`.
-Also, the connection from the `Pricing Service` to the `Billing Service` can be removed.
+The connection from the `Pricing Service` to the `Billing Service` can be removed.

 ### Diagram `Architecture 3`